An App Engine app is configured using an

 To learn more about structuring multiple services and

-gcloud app deploy service-name-app.yaml gcloud app deploy app.standard.yaml
+gcloud app deploy service-name-app.yaml gcloud app deploy app.flexible.yaml

 app.yamlfiles in your app, see Structuring web services.